nginxinc/kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	Update the address field in the status of Ingresses resources.
 	Requires the :option:`-external-service` flag or the ``external-status-address`` key in the ConfigMap.

-.. option:: -stderrthreshold <value>

-	Logs at or above this threshold go to stderr

 .. option:: -use-ingress-class-only